 Spot search and Offline Features

 In the Spot Search section of the app, you are able to perform a number of handy functions, based on your current GPS position.
-Based on your current location you can check for surrounding Tourists Spots, Tax Free Stores, places for Baggage Storage and local ATM locations.
+Based on your current location you can check for surrounding Tourists Spots, Tax-Free Stores, places for Baggage Storage and local ATM locations.

 By selecting one of these options, you will be displayed with a map of your current position, and you will then be given a vantage point of the surrounding facilities that are close to your location.
 You are also given a pointer to measure the estimated distance between you and your desired destination.
 For example, selecting the ATM position nearest to you, your axis will then provide a measurement of the distance between you and that ATM, so you can determine how far you need to travel.

-From the same screen you can also access a list of locations, in this case ATMs, usually based on proximity to you, which you can select and access further information about.
+From the same screen, you can also access a list of locations, in this case ATMs, usually based on proximity to you, which you can select and access further information about.
 For example, the actual address, operating hours, distance from you and more.

-One of the convenient features of the app is the availability of offline options, especially for those tourists who many not necessarily have access to a continuous data connection in Japan.
+One of the convenient features of the app is the availability of offline options, especially for those tourists who may not necessarily have access to a continuous data connection in Japan.
 Some of the services available even while offline include:

-- Free WiFi – find local free WiFi hot spots in your area.
+- Free WiFi – find local free WiFi hotspots in your area.

 - Tourist Information Centre – search for local Tourist Information Centres that may be nearby.

 - Station – you can find the closest train station to you based on your current location.